humawork/wardrobe/README.md

 ## Coercion

-Coercion is enabled by default and works with most of the types available in Ruby.
+Coercion is enabled by default and works with most types available in Ruby.

 Example:
 ```ruby